designedhead/graphql-query-toolkit/README.md

 ## Generated App Structure

-After running `query-gen setup`, your app will have:
+After running `graphql-query-toolkit setup`, your app will have:

 ```
 src/libs/gql/